Guidance

 Sanctions statistics comprise 4 benefits:

-To claim Universal Credit, a Work Coach will set out with the claimant what is required of them in the Claimant Commitment.
-If they fail to meet each of their responsibilities that they agreed in their Claimant Commitment without good reason, they may be subject to a sanction, where their UC standard allowance is reduced for a set period.
+To claim Universal Credit, a Work Coach will set out with the claimant what is required of them in their Claimant Commitment.
+If they fail to meet each of their responsibilities that they agreed in their Claimant Commitment without good reason, they may be subject to a sanction.
+A sanction will reduce their UC standard allowance until they comply with their Claimant Commitment again and, depending on the number of similar failures by the claimant and their age, for an additional fixed period.

 The length of the sanction depends on the level category that the reason for the sanction falls into (see Table 3) and the number of previous failures within the year.